PayString/paystring-documentation/docs/what-is-payid.md

 ## Building blocks

+### Developer best practices

+RippleX has developed a [set of best practices] for incorporating PayString into your app.

 ### Web standards

 PayString uses existing web standards and infrastructure, including HTTP and DNS.
 Each institution supports its users through its domain, creating a decentralized network where institutions maintain sovereignty over their own users.
 Each institution is empowered to participate in the network by deploying its own server with its own users.
 Additionally, a user who prefers to self-custody their cryptocurrency can deploy a personal PayString server, as described in [Set up a PayString server](#set-up-a-payid-server).